TheMakisha/RiderConsole/README.md

 📌 Features
 * Run terminal commands with arguments.
-* Display stdout and stderr separately with different colors(green for success, red for failure).
+* Display stdout and stderr separately with different colors.
 * Highlight exit codes to indicate command success or failure.

 🧪 Testing